Sergey Nivens - Fotolia

 Initial stocking of a data lake, incrementally adding to it, categorizing the data for recall -- these are all part of the process involved with moving Hadoop-style big data development from prototype to production.
 And further effort will be required.

-As the lake concept has grown from a "simple-minded dumping ground" to being seen as a core supply component of the data fabric, Adrian said, there is still much work to be done.
+As the data lake concept has grown from a "simple-minded dumping ground" to being seen as a core supply component of the data fabric, Adrian said, there is still much work to be done.

 Learn how to build a data lake from users